-Firstly, I’ll explain to you why quality is important.
-Next I’ll outline how Google determines quality.
-To summarize I’ll outline how to write articles that sing to people and search engines!
+In this post, I’ll explain to you why content quality is important.
+I’ll also outline how Google determines quality.
+Finally, I’ll outline how to write articles that sing to your visitors and search engines.

 What Qualities Does High Quality Content Have?